FFrankyy/FINDER/README.md

 ## Software dependencies and operating systems

-Users should install the following packages first, which will install in about 30 seconds on a machine with the recommended specs.
+Users should install the following packages first, which will install in about 5 minutes on a machine with the recommended specs.

 The versions of software are, specifically:
 ```